robertmartin8/PyPortfolioOpt/README.md

 - Minimum volatility.
 This may be useful if you're trying to get an idea of how low the volatility *could* be, but in practice it makes a lot more sense to me to use the portfolio that maximises the Sharpe ratio.
 - Efficient return, a.k.a. the Markowitz portfolio, which minimises risk for a given target return – this was the main focus of Markowitz 1952
 - Efficient risk: the Sharpe-maximising portfolio for a given target risk.
-- Condiitional value-at-risk: a measure of tail loss
+- Conditional value-at-risk: a measure of tail loss

-### Optional parameters
+### Efficient Frontier hyperparameters

 - Long/short: by default all of the mean-variance optimisation methods in PyPortfolioOpt are long-only, but they can be initialised to allow for short positions by changing the weight bounds: